Fort Sill Graduation Dates 2024: What You Need to Know

 Lodging and Accommodations Near Fort Sill

-For a more home-like experience, consider vacation rentals through platforms like Airbnb or VRBO.
-These can be especially convenient for larger families or extended stays.
+For a more home-like atmosphere, consider vacation rentals via platforms like Airbnb or VRBO, which are particularly convenient for larger families or extended visits.

-Book your accommodations early, especially during peak graduation seasons.
-Many hotels offer military discounts, so don’t forget to ask when making reservations.
+Book your accommodations early, especially during peak graduation times.

 Travel Tips and Resources for Family and Friends

-Plan your trip well in advance.
-Check Fort Sill’s official Facebook page or website for the most up-to-date graduation calendar and event details.
+Review Fort Sill’s official Facebook page or website for the most current graduation schedule and event specifics.

-Pack appropriate clothing for the weather and graduation events.
-Oklahoma’s climate can be unpredictable, so layers are a good idea.
+Be sure to pack suitable clothing for the weather and graduation events, as Oklahoma’s climate can be unpredictable, making layering a wise choice.

 Accessing Fort Sill: Passes and Identification Requirements

-To enter Fort Sill, you’ll need proper identification and a visitor’s pass.
-Obtain a pass at the Visitor Control Center located just outside the Sheridan Road gate.
+To access Fort Sill, you will require valid identification and a visitor’s pass, which you can obtain at the Visitor Control Center located outside the Sheridan Road gate.

-Check Fort Sill’s website for current COVID-19 mitigation standards, as requirements may change.
-Follow all posted guidelines to ensure a safe visit for everyone.
+Check Fort Sill’s website for updated COVID-19 guidelines, as requirements may change.

 Graduation Schedule and Events